Goniodoris mercurialis

-Goniodoris mercurialis is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Goniodorididae.
+Goniodoris mercurialis is a species of sea slug, a dorid nudibranch, and a marine gastropod mollusc in the family Goniodorididae.

 Distribution

 This species was first described from False Bay, South Africa.
 It is found on both sides of the Cape Peninsula.

 Description

 This goniodorid nudibranch is translucent tan in colour, with large areas of white surface pigment on the oral tentacles and the back and sides of the body.

 Ecology

 Goniodoris mercurialis feeds on colonial ascidians.